 The projects include desk-based research synthesising insights on norm change from the Girls’ Education Challenge; an evaluation examining the impact of comprehensive sexuality education on intimate partner violence in Mexico City; studies of the impacts of gender-responsive curricula on gender norms in Peru and Indonesia; and action research projects exploring gender norm change through digital media in Somalia.

 The grant winners are:

-This youth-led research is examining whether Indonesia’s Youth Friendly Health Services, which are meant to be implemented in health sector community clinics, are truly youth friendly.
-It will explore whether providers do not express negative gender bias toward young people with specific gender related questions or searching information on sexual and reproductive health. > View the results from this research
+This youth-led research examined whether Indonesia’s Youth Friendly Health Services, which are meant to be implemented in health sector community clinics, are truly youth friendly.
+It explored…

-Through a meta-evaluation of Global Education Challenge evaluations and project data on girls’ education projects, Coffey International explores what can be learned about norm change in girls’ education in developing contexts. > View the results from this research
+Through a meta-evaluation of Global Education Challenge evaluations and project data on girls’ education projects, Coffey International explored what can be learned about norm change in girls’…

-This action research intervenes through training, mentoring, and implementing gender-equitable schools and teaching practices.
-The beneficiaries are 15 Islamic secondary schools (middle and high schools) in rural South Malang, Indonesia, an area where government intervention to improve education quality is minimal. > View the results from this research
+This action research intervened through training, mentoring, and implementing gender-equitable schools and teaching practices.
+The beneficiaries were 15 Islamic secondary schools (middle and high…

-The research explores shifts in harmful gender norms in adolescents through a process evaluation examining the link between comprehensive sexuality education and intimate partner violence prevention in Mexico City. > View the results from this research
+The research explored shifts in harmful gender norms in adolescents through a process evaluation examining the link between comprehensive sexuality education and intimate partner violence…

 Convening Fund award winners